 Lincoln Heights is a very small village located in the state of Ohio.
 With a population of 3,101 people and just one neighborhood, Lincoln Heights is the 375th largest community in Ohio.

-Unlike some villages, Lincoln Heights isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lincoln Heights are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lincoln Heights is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lincoln Heights is a village of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Lincoln Heights who work in food service (15.80%), healthcare suport services (12.45%), and law enforcement and fire fighting (7.27%).

 Also of interest is that Lincoln Heights has more people living here who work in computers and math than 95% of the places in the US.